Michael Pitt: Personal life

-Pitt had previously been engaged to Asia Argento from 2003 to 2004.
+Pitt was engaged to Asia Argento from 2003 to 2004.
 In 2009, Pitt revealed that he had been "engaged for a long time now" to model Jamie Bochert and said of her: "She's my other half."
 The two ended their relationship in 2014.

 Arrests

 In July 2022, Pitt was arrested and charged with assault and petty larceny after allegedly hitting another man multiple times and taking his phone.
 In September, Pitt was hospitalized and deemed "emotionally disturbed" after being accused of throwing items at people from the rooftop of a building.

 On May 2, 2025, Pitt was arrested and arraigned at the Kings Supreme Criminal Court in Brooklyn in connection with incidents reported to have occurred between 2020 and 2021.
-He faces charges including two counts of first-degree sexual abuse, as well as charges of assault involving injury with a blunt object and second-degree strangulation.
+He faced charges including two counts of first-degree sexual abuse, as well as charges of assault involving injury with a cinder block and second-degree strangulation.
 Pitt is alleged to have engaged in at least four incidents of sex abuse.
 In July, Pitt released a series of screenshots to TMZ showing texts from his ex-girlfriend in which she appears to give her consent to most of the sexual acts, while claiming to have lied about the other charges.
+Faced with 25 years in prison if convicted, Pitt pleaded not guilty to nine charges.